Planting Basics: Make Basic Potting Soil

 - 1/4 peat, coir, or rice hulls

 - 1/3 builder’s sand

 - Soil mix #5: 4 parts commercial potting soil

 Worm castings are a valuable addition to any potting soil or soil-less potting mix is a tremendous advantage for houseplants.
 Vermicompost may be the single best extra additive because of its high nutritional value.
 Leaf mold is another excellent soil stabilizer to consider adding to potting soils.

 Why Not Peat Moss?

-Peat has been one of the favorite soil additive for many years.
+Peat has been one of the favorite soil additives for many years.
 Peat Moss capable of absorbing 10-20 times its weight in water.
-Along with beneficial bacteria it contains a natural fungicide that is a barrier to several troubling fungi including damping off, which is the bane of a seed-starter’s existence.
-For this reason, using peat in special seeds-starting soil is optimal.
+Along with beneficial bacteria, it contains a natural fungicide that is a barrier to several troubling fungi including damping off, which is the bane of a seed-starters existence.
+For this reason, using peat in special seed-starting soil is optimal.

 The use of peat (at least to excess) is no longer considered an environmentally sound practice.
 It’s treated as a non-renewable resource because although it is technically renewable, peat moss takes about 1,000 years for a bog to grow 1 yard of peat.
 This makes it un-renewable in a lifetime or even a grandchild’s lifetime.

 There are a couple of effective alternatives to using peat in our potting mixes.